antonellopellecchia/caverndman-old/about.md

 permalink: /about/
 ---

 <p>Welcome to <cite>The cavern'd man</cite>!
-This blog is about mathematics, physics, music, programming and writing.
+This blog is about mathematics, physics, programming and writing.
 Well, at the moment you may not find an article for each topic, but to cover them all is my intention.<br />
 The title comes from the incipit of William Blake's <cite>Europe: a prophecy</cite>: go and read it!</p>

 <p>I will always believe and try to put in practice this (probably apocryphal, but it doesn't matter) quotation by Albert Einstein:</p>